jacobxperez/rams/CONTRIBUTING.md

 * Must be easy to update without affecting [custom](https://github.com/jacobxperez/essentials/blob/master/css/less/custom.less) code or [variables](https://github.com/jacobxperez/essentials/blob/master/css/less/variables.less).
 * Must be unobtrusive to prevent the designer from fighting the framework.
 * Must follow the 80/20 principle, which indicates that 80 percent of the effects come from 20 percent of the [variables](https://github.com/jacobxperez/essentials/blob/master/css/less/variables.less).

-## Design Considerations

-**HTML as first-class**: Build the structure in HTML first then style the component in CSS.

-**CSS as first-class**: Preprocessors are **NO** replacement for CSS and should only be used to enhance it.
-Whenever possible avoid overcomplicating selectors with fancy logic that will only bring more problems than solutions.

-**JavaScript as first-class**: Don't build a JavaScript component that requires an external framework, everything should be built with JavaScript.

 ## Bug Reports